vjabhi000985/TicTacToeGame/README.md

 1. *Run the Application:*
    - Execute the `TicTacToe.java` file to start the game.

-2. *Enter Player Names:*
+2. *Choose your Side:*
-   - Input the names of the players to personalize the gaming experience.
+   - Either X or O

 3. *Make Moves:*
    - Click on the grid to make a move during your turn.